GanthiShree/Youtube-data-Analysis/README.md

 ## **Overview**

-The `Youtube.py` script is a Python tool designed to retrieve and analyze data from YouTube videos.
-It utilizes the YouTube Data API to fetch information about a specified video, such as its title, description, view count, likes, and dislikes.
-Additionally, the script offers features for sentiment analysis on the comments associated with the video and generates visualizations to represent key statistics and insights.
+The `Youtube.py` script is a Python tool designed to retrieve and analyze data from YouTube channels.
+It utilizes the YouTube Data API to fetch information about a specified channels such as its video,title, description, view count, likes, and comments.
+The fetched information is stored in  MongoDB database, subsequently migrated to a SQL data warehouse and made accessible for analysis and generates visualizations to represent key statistics and insights within the Streamlit app.

 ## **Features**

-### **1. Basic Video Information Retrieval**
+### **1. Basic Channel Information Retrieval**

 The script can fetch basic information about a YouTube video, including:

+- Video
 - Title
 - Description
 - View count
 - Like count
-- Dislike count
+- Comment count

-### **2. Sentiment Analysis on Comments**

-The tool performs sentiment analysis on the comments of a video to gauge audience reactions.
-It uses the TextBlob library to analyze the sentiment of each comment and provides an overall sentiment score.

 ### **3. Data Visualization**

 The script generates visualizations to represent key statistics and insights about the video.
-This can include charts and graphs to illustrate metrics like views, likes, and sentiment.
+This can include charts and graphs to illustrate metrics like views, likes, and comments.

-## **Prerequisites**

-Before using the script, ensure you have the following installed:

-- **Python 3.x:** The script is written in Python, so you need a Python interpreter installed on your machine.
-- **Required Python packages:** The necessary packages are listed in the `requirements.txt` file.
-You can install them using the command `pip install -r requirements.txt`.

 ## **Getting Started**